 Brooks starred on the men's water polo team from 1999-2002, leading the Bruins to back-to-back NCAA championships in 1999 and 2000, before excelling in the international water polo ranks and participating in the 2004 and 2008 Olympic Games for the USA Men's National Team.

 Brooks was head coach of the Los Angeles Water Polo Club's boys 16-and-under team from 2006-08.
 In 2006, he coached the club team to an undefeated season, culminating in the Junior Olympic Championship.
 He helped develop 15 Division I men's water polo student-athletes in his tenure as head coach.
-Additionally, Brooks will serve on the coaching staff of the U.S. Women's National Team this summer, alongside Krikorian.
+Additionally, Brooks served on the coaching staff of the 2012 U.S. Women's National Team, alongside Krikorian.

 One of the nation's premier goalkeepers in four seasons at UCLA, Brooks helped lead the Bruins to back-to-back NCAA titles (1999, 2000) in his first two years.
 He continued his stellar play in his final two seasons, earning All-America and All-MPSF honors each year.
 Brooks ranks second on UCLA's all-time saves list with 700 stops in four seasons.